Ishiba to be Japan's next prime minister – DW – 09/27/2024

 The vote comes after Prime Minister Fumio Kishida's announcement in August that he would not stand for re-election.

-The LDP, which has ruled Japan for almost all of the post-war era, has a majority in parliament and thus picks the prime ministers.
+The LDP, which has ruled Japan for almost all of the post-war era, has a majority in parliament and thus chooses the prime ministers.